For this church:

 A sculpture of a priest with chalice is said to have been a monastic relic recovered from the River Idle.
 There is also a fine effigy of a 14th Century prior.
 From c1420 is an important alabaster monument believed to be Sir Bertram Manboucher wearing delicate chain mail.

-Sir George Gilbert Scott restored the church in 1855 and included the tall rood stair turret (although there was no rood loft).
+Sir George Gilbert Scott restored the church in 1855.
 Further restoration took place in 1938-39 when old bosses at the porch were replaced by sculptures of a canon and nun of the Gilbertine order.

 The church closed on 1 November 2015 and the parish merged with Eaton.

 Particular thanks to Matthew Phillips and Andy Nicholson for research on this entry